svn2github/icefaces-4-3/trunk/icefaces/ace/component/resources/icefaces.ace/richtextentry/readme.txt

 /ckeditor.js
-line 778, added object existence conditions in detach() function to avoid NPEs
+line 778, added object existence conditions in detach() function to avoid NPEs line 904, set specific height when entering into source mode, in order to avoid collapsing the editable area

 /samples
 Removed all resources under /samples and the directory itself.